 - The ice within 50 or so feet of the edge of a swamp is more likely to have thin ice, especially early in the season.

-- We defer to the Swedes as they have a great deal of experience skating on salt ice.
+- We defer to the Swedes and sailors on Long Island and on the Jersey Shore as they have a great deal of experience skating and sailing on salt ice.